-- 5. Remove the fan from the server/workstation: - a.
-Disconnect the fan cable from the system board. - b.
-Lift the fan away from the server/workstation. - 6.
-Install the replacement fan: - a.
-Orientate the fan so that the air flow arrow on the side of the fan is facing or pointing toward the rear of the server/workstation.
+- 5. Remove the fan from the server:

+- a.
+Disconnect the fan cable from the system board.

+- b.
+Lift the fan away from the server.

+6. Orient the fan so that the air flow arrow on the side of the fan is pointing toward the rear of the server.

-Note: Proper air flow is from the front to the rear of the server/workstation.
+Note: Proper air flow is from the front to the rear of the server.